graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 Use `--help` to show the available options.

 `--replication-factor` will add data parallelism.
 IPU graph replication copies the graph to N IPUs, splits the data into N streams and trains the N graphs on the N streams in parallel.
 Periodically, the graphs' gradients are averaged and applied to all graphs.
 Set the number of replicas with this option.
 By default, no replication is done (i.e. this is 1).
-If validating with the `--multiprocessing` flag, this can be at max M/2, where M is the number of IPUs available in the chassis, as each process needs N IPUs.
+If validating with the `--multiprocessing` flag, this can be at max M/2, where M is the number of IPUs available, as each process needs N IPUs.

 `--multiprocessing` is recommended if at least 2 IPUs are available.
 It will run the training and validation graphs in separate processes on separate IPUs, saving time loading and unloading programs from the device.
 By default, the same IPUs are shared for both training and validation, executed in sequence.